HjalmarStranninge/BankNET/README.md

 # BankNET
 ## Overview
 Welcome to BankNET!
-This project involves creating a user-friendly banking system, akin to an ATM or internet bank.
+This project involves creating a user-friendly banking system, like an ATM or internet bank.
 It's a challenging project where well-structured code is essential to avoid confusion.

 ## Key Features
 * User Authentication: Users log in with a user number/username and a PIN code.